tombennet/bitcoin-serverless-donations/ADDRESS_POOL_README.md

 - Both environment variables are required for maximum robustness and flexibility
 - When testing your setup, be sure to check that the derived addresses **match those you see in your wallet software**.
 This is a _vital_ step in ensuring you receive any funds that are sent to you.

+## 🗑️ Cache Management

+The address pool cache is **automatically invalidated** when you change your XPUB or derivation path.
+The system uses environment-based cache keys, so changing these variables will automatically generate fresh addresses without manual intervention.

+If you need to manually clear the cache for other reasons, you can do so through:

+- **Netlify CLI**: `netlify blobs:delete address-pool pool-state-<hash>`
+- **Netlify Dashboard**: Go to your Project → Blobs → Delete the relevant blob from the `address-pool` store

+The address pool will automatically regenerate when needed.

 ## Dependencies

 The system uses the following npm packages: